What is FOB?

 When should FOB be used?

-FOB should only be used for non-containerized ocean freight, however, it is often used for incorrect modes of transport.
-This introduces contractual risks and complications.
-The proper Incoterm for other modes of transport is FCA, which was introduced in the 1980 version of Incoterms.
+FOB should only be used for non-containerized ocean freight.
+Sometimes, the FOB Incoterms are used for incorrect modes of transportation, which introduces contractual risks and complications.
+The proper Incoterm for all other modes of transport is FCA.

 What is the buyer responsible for according to FOB?